5,800 New Positive Cases and 8 New Deaths Due to COVID-19 in Los Angeles County

-Today, Public Health confirmed 8 additional deaths and 16,269 new cases of COVID-19.
-Today’s number of cases and deaths reflect the weekend reporting delays.
-Of the 8 new deaths reported today, two people were between the ages of 30 and 49, one was between the ages of 50-64, three were between the ages of 65-79, and two were over the age of 80 years old.
-Of the 8 newly reported deaths, 7 had underlying conditions.
-To date, the total number of deaths in L.A.
-County is 27,647.
+Today, Public Health reported eight additional deaths and 5,800 new positive cases.
+Of the eight new deaths reported today, one was between the ages of 50-64, three were between the ages of 65-79, and three were aged 80 years or older.
+Of the eight newly reported deaths, all had underlying health conditions.
+Information on the one death reported by the City of Long Beach can be found at longbeach.gov To date, the total number of deaths in L.A.
+County is 32,117.

 Public Health has reported a total of 2,961,673 positive cases of COVID-19 across all areas of L.A.
 County.
 Today’s positivity rate is 4.3%.